kbbharathkumar/xit/docs/03_ARCHITECTURE_RULES.md

 - State transitions MUST be validated
 - Invalid transitions MUST be rejected
 - States MUST NOT be skipped
-- Trade MUST always end in COMPLETED state
+- Trade MUST always end in a COMPLETED state

 ---